 College of Social Sciences

+The College of Social Sciences is charged with the responsibility of providing instruction not only to students majoring in the social science disciplines, but also for providing some of the general education component of business and education programs.
 The College of Social Sciences is committed to providing quality instruction in our majors and in the core.
-The college is home to six departments, eight undergraduate programs, five graduate programs and one doctoral program.
+The College is home to six departments, eight undergraduate programs, five graduate programs, and one doctoral program.